rortian/jung2/README.txt

 http://sourceforge.net/project/showfiles.php?group_id=139125&package_id=153011

-Inflate the archive someplace, then install 'collections-generic-4.0.jar' in your local maven2 repository ($HOME/.m2/repository) like this one-line command (assuming you inflated the archive in '/usr/local/'...):
+Inflate the archive someplace, then install 'collections-generic-4.0.jar' in your local maven2 repository ($HOME/.m2/repository) using this one-line command (assuming you inflated the archive in '/usr/local/'...):

 mvn install:install-file